armory/documentation/_halyard_release_notes/armory-halyard_v1.9.0.md

 Use Armory Halyard 1.8.3 if you want to install Armory Spinnaker 2.18.1.

+## Highlights

+Armory Halyard 1.9.0 resolves an issue where secrets are stored decrypted at rest in the Pods of the Spinnaker services.

 ## Halyard Armory Enterprise Spinnaker
 - fix(secrets): have services decrypt their own secrets
 - chore(build): bump OSS Halyard to 1.34.0